Raphfriend/USB2DB15/README.md

 The adapter will remember what profile you were using and automatically switch to it when you use the controller again.

 To change the key bindings of a profile.
 First change to the profile you want to setup.
-Press and Hold SELECT for 3 seconds, then while holding continuing to hold SELECT press buttons 1 - 6 in order.
+While holding SELECT for at least 3 seconds, press buttons 1 - 6 in order.
+Then release SELECT to lock in the binding.
 Finally release SELECT to lock in the binding.

 *XBoxOne controllers appear to the system as the same make and model and thus use the same profiles even if they are different controllers.

+### LEGAL

+USB2DB15 or any of its maintainers are in no way associated with or endorsed by Nintendo, Sony, SNK, Microsoft, 8BitDo, Sega, Brook, Mad Catz, Nacon, Honcam, DaemonBite, Buffalo, Qanba, Razer, Retrobit, Toodles, Hori or any other company not implicitly indicated.
+All other brands or product names are the property of their respective holders.

 ### Donation